 add r12, r1, r2 ; Scalar operation: r12 = r1 + r2 add v12, v1, v2 ; Vector operation: v12 = v1 + v2

 Most vector operations can use one scalar operand (even immediate values).

 Example: Multiply all vector elements by the value in the scalar register R3 and bit-mask with 0x3ff0.

 mul v12, v1, r3 ; Vector operation: v12 = v1 * r3 and v12, v12, #0x3ff0 ; Vector operation: v12 = v12 & 0x3ff0

 The length of each vector operation (i.e. the number of vector elements to process) is determined by the scalar register VL.

 Example: Perform a vector addition for three elements.

-The maximum vector length (i.e. the size of one vector register) is implementation dependent, and can be queried using the CPUID instruction.
+The maximum vector length (i.e. the size of one vector register) is implementation dependent, and can be queried by reading the system register MAX_VL using the GETSR instruction.
 In a loop this can be conveniently combined with the MIN instruction to decide how many elements to process in each iteration.

 Example: Process as many elements as possible per loop iteration.